jahmed93/react-commerce/README.md

 <h1 align="center">BoHo Ecommerce</h1>

 ## Description:
-- Ecommerce site that integrates React.js, Strapi, & Stripe for a bohemian accessory website.

-**Boho Bag** is an ecommerce site that allows users to purchase Bohemian Accessories; scarves, pursues, jewelry with different filtering options.
+**Boho Bag** is an ecommerce site that allows users to purchase Bohemian Styles: dresses, scarves, purses with different filtering options.
 The option to subscribe via email is provided for patrons of the site:
 - Utilizes REACT.js  <insert example>
 - Redux is used <insert example>
 - <insert example> Stripe (payment) & contact information.